 - your sleeping environment triggers your asthma

 A pulmonary embolism occurs if a blood clot forms in your lungs.
 You may also experience chest pain, coughing, and swelling.
-You may develop this condition if you have been confined to bed for a period of time.
-This can restrict your blood flow.
+You

 If you think you have a pulmonary embolism, seek emergency medical care.

 Chronic obstructive pulmonary disease (COPD)